awsdocs/aws-doc-sdk-examples/test/sqs_lambda_to_batch_fargate/README.md

 cdk synth
 ```

-If everything looks good, go ahead and deploy!
+If everything looks good, go ahead and deploy.
 This step will actually make
 changes to your AWS cloud environment.

 ```